 ''Rock 'n' Roll High School'' is a 1979 musical comedy film produced by Creator/RogerCorman, directed by AllanArkush, and featuring Music/TheRamones.

-A sequel followed called ''Rock 'n' Roll High School Forever'', which featured a few returning characters in addition to many new ones.
+A sequel followed in 1991 called ''Rock 'n' Roll High School Forever'', which featured a few returning characters in addition to many new ones.

 !!This film contains examples of: